Respondents in all types of hearings have the right to:

 - Receive timely notification of the outcome of their hearing.

 - Appeal on appropriate grounds as explained in the Appeals Policy

-Complainants have the right to request to be active participants in cases in which their rights may have been violated through conversation with the administator reviewing a case and through the community review board (CRB), should a respondent choose that option.
-Rights for complainants specific to CRB hearings are listed in that section.
-Administrative hearings do not involve active participation by complainants during the meeting, however an administrator may choose to contact a complainant for further information in determining their findings.
+Reporting Party have the right to request to be active participants in cases in which their rights may have been violated through conversation with the administator reviewing a case and through the community review board (CRB), should a respondent choose that option.
+Rights for the reporting party specific to CRB hearings are listed in that section.
+Administrative hearings do not involve active participation by the reporting party during the meeting, however an administrator may choose to contact a reporting party for further information in determining their findings.
 In all cases, a complainant has a right to a timely resolution and the right to appeal on appropriate grounds as explained in the appeals policy.

 Additional Rights and Responsibilities

 Depending on the charges and process for which a case is being administered, reporting party and respondents may have additional rights.
 Please review each of the processes - administrative hearing, CRB hearing, sexual misconduct, relationship violence and stalking policy hearing section (for cases in which the respondent is also a student, procedures for employee respondent can be found here) - for a full understanding of rights and responsibilities.